 - 2/3 Cup whole pitted Olives (drain well & rinse, (improves the color of the yolks))

-- 3 heaping TBSP Bacon Bits (I get the pre-made Bacon Bits at the grocery store – much quicker and they are already in the real small pieces needed)
+- 3 heaping TBSP Bacon Bits (I get the pre-made Bacon Bits at the grocery store – much quicker and they are already in the real small pieces needed) If the Bacon Bits are a bit large, put them in the chopper first and chop just a bit before putting the Olives in the chopper.

 - 0 Salt